-With performances called “warm and sensitive” by the Minneapolis Star Tribune, La Grande Bande strives to present innovative, unique, and inspiring musical programs played on the instruments that premiere audiences might have heard.
+La Grande Bande strives to present innovative, unique and inspiring musical programs right in the heart of southern-Minnesota farm country.
+With performances called “warm and sensitive” by the Star Tribune, we seek to reintroduce classical music to our communities using the instruments and techniques that the first audiences might have heard.
 LGB is composed of musicians from across the United States and from around the world who are specialists in the field of Early Music—music written between c.
 1600-1800—and who play on historical instruments and sing in an historical manner.

 La Grande Bande is a period instrument orchestra and chorus founded as a non-profit organization by Michael Thomas Asmus in 2011.

 Our Founder/Music & Artistic Director loves history, food, and most importantly, the French.
 For decades, France was one the most powerful countries in Europe.
 Using the Arts – paintings, theatres, operas, orchestras, musicians – was one way a European court could flaunt its prestige.
 Having the best orchestra, the most renowned virtuoso musicians, or the best composers in the service of the King or Queen was considered a mark of excellence for the monarch and his Court.
 Much of the music we perform is due, in large part, to the patronage of the various European Courts.
 For without them, it’s reasonable to believe much of it would not have been written.

 The ensemble’s name has its origins in the French Court’s Les Vingt-Quatre Violons du Roi (Fr.
 “24 Violins of the King”), a select group of 24 musicians who worked in the French Court during the 17th and 18th centuries.
 The ensemble was made up of five string parts all played on instruments from the violin-family: 6 violins, 12 violas (4 per part), and 6 bass violins (similar in size to the violoncello).